nuochenpku/Harry-Potter-Dialogue-Dataset/README.md

 ```
 #### Fields

-- **dialogue-xx** Denotes the index of the dialogue in our dataset.
+- **dialogue-xx:** Denotes the index of the dialogue in our dataset.
 - **Position:** Denotes the timeline of the dialogue in the novel.
 "ChapterX-Y" refers to the dialogue occurs in the Y-th scene of X-th Chapter in the book.
 - **Speakers:** Participants in the dualogue.
 - **Scene:** Context of the dialogue.